Michelle Heyman: International career

-Heyman made her debut for the national team in 2010.
+Heyman made her debut for the national team, the Matildas, in 2010.
 She was part of the 2014 AFC Women's Asian Cup squad that finished the tournament as runners-up.
-Heyman played five matches for Australia at the 2015 FIFA Women's World Cup.
+Heyman played five matches for Australia at the 2015 FIFA World Cup.
 At the 2016 Summer Olympics, Heyman played four matches for the Australian team that was eliminated in the quarter finals.

 Heyman was named to the Matildas squad for the 2018 AFC Women's Asian Cup, but she did not appear in any matches.
-Australia finished Runner-up to Japan and qualified for the 2019 FIFA Women's World Cup.
-In May 2019 she announced her retirement from international football.
+Australia finished runner-up to Japan and qualified for the 2019 FIFA World Cup.
+In May 2019 Heyman announced her retirement from international football.
+She later revealed that she had been fired from the team, after suffering from a number of physical injuries as well as mental health issues.

+In 2024, following an injury to Matildas' striker Sam Kerr, Heyman was called up to the squad for the third round of the 2024 AFC Women's Olympic Qualifying Tournament, for two matches against Uzbekistan.
+She scored in her first match back, opening scoring in the 71st minute for a 3-0 victory.
+In the second match, she scored 4 goals in the first half of the 10-0 victory.
+Australia qualified for the Olympics.

+On 4 June 2024, Heyman was named in the Matildas team that qualified for the Paris 2024 Olympics, her second Olympic games selection.
+She scored the game-winning goal in the Matildas' second group stage match, a come-from-behind 6–5 victory over Zambia.

 Career statistics

 International goals

 Scores and results list Australia's score first.